dyxgou/redis/README.md

 - Understand how Redis parses commands (RESP).
 - Explore building a database server from scratch in Go.
 - Learn about TCP networking, concurrency, and protocol design.

-(It’s a learning project, not a production-ready database.)

 # 💾 Installation
 1. **Clone the Repository**